12 Little Big Workshop Tips and Tricks

 And we can use the old blueprint without having to click everything together again.
 This saves a lot of time and clicks, especially with the often very extensive blueprints of the middle and advanced products.

 Okay, these were my Little Big Workshop tips and tricks.
 I hope there were some interesting things for you.
-With this knowledge, it should be much easier to drive the Erzfeind GmbH (not sure how the English name of this Evil Company is) from the factory throne and build a very well functioning factory.
+With this knowledge, it should be much easier to drive the Nemesis GmbH (not sure how the English name of this Evil Company is) from the factory throne and build a very well-functioning factory.

-If you know more tips and tricks for the game or have any questions, feel free to write me in the comments.
+If you know more tips and tricks for the game or have any questions, feel free to write me in the comments of the above-linked video.
 I also like to try to help you in the Community Forum or in the Community Discord Channel, to the left of the description.

 Then I wish you a great day, let it be well with you, ciao ciao, your Zap.